emma-community/terraform-provider-emma/README.md

-# Custom Terraform Provider for Emma
+# Terraform Provider Emma

 ## Overview

-This Terraform provider allows you to manage resources within your Emma infrastructure.
+This [Terraform Provider Emma](https://registry.terraform.io/providers/emma-community/emma/latest) allows you to manage resources within your Emma infrastructure.
 By using Terraform, you can define your infrastructure as code and easily provision, update, and manage resources in a repeatable and automated manner.

 ## Features